 Currently 38% of the doctoral students enrolled are international students with their latest degree obtained at a university outside Germany.
 We intend to increase this percentage in the upcoming funding period based on the positive experience collected during the first funding phase.

-Integration into the university’s strategy to promote early career researchers
+Integration into the University’s Strategy to Promote Early Career Researchers

 The university has several interdisciplinary undergraduate programmes.
 According to the exam regulations for the graduate school, successful alumni from all programmes can enter the PhD programmes of the graduate school.
 In addition, outstanding candidates with a bachelor’s degree can enter.
-Moreover, there is exchange of modules between the master’s programmes and the Graduate School’s training programmes (for details see section 2.2 above).
+Moreover, there is exchange of modules between the master’s programmes and the graduate school’s training programmes (for details see section 2.2 above).

 One of the goals of the present proposal is to implement effective measures for early qualification of young researchers towards academic careers (see also section 2.2 above).
 In conjunction with the career office, internship programmes will be developed based on agreements with partner universities active in the same fields of research.
 During the internships, candidates are expected to prepare for postdoctoral work.
 Suitable candidates having spent an internship can apply for stipend extensions to find a postdoctoral position.
 Measures for early qualification of doctoral students and junior professors include (see also section 2.2 above): (1) New junior professor positions in the research fields of the graduate school.
 (2) Mentoring programme for students working directly with a junior professor.
 (3) Soft skills training for junior professors.
-Under the measures of the present proposal, a university-wide graduate centre will be set up, which will organise sift-skill modules and training programmes, support international recruitment activities for doctoral students and which will coordinate the programmes of the graduate school.
-Thus the university regards the Graduate School’s programmes as a blueprint for a unified graduation system.
+Under the measures of the present proposal, a university-wide graduate center will be set up, which will organise sift-skill modules and training programmes, support international recruitment activities for doctoral students and which will coordinate the programmes of the graduate school.
+Thus the university regards the graduate school’s programmes as a blueprint for a unified graduation system.
 Administrative resources for this system will be carried by the university on a permanent basis.
-In turn the Graduate School hosts other, more focused programmes such as the new LUMEN programme as separate branches.
+In turn the graduate school hosts other, more focused programmes such as the new LUMEN programme as separate branches.

-External visibility and networking
+External Visibility and Networking

 Existing agreements with partner universities (see section 4.3 of the initial proposal) have been expanded substantially during the start-up funding period.
-Thus, an agreement between the graduate school, the president of the university and the Shanghai Institute of Materia Medica of the Chinese Academy of Sciences concerning graduate student training and research was signed in 2010.
+For instance, an agreement between the graduate school, the president of the university and the Shanghai Institute of Materia Medica of the Chinese Academy of Sciences concerning graduate student training and research was signed in 2010.
 Under this agreement mutual supervision, funding options and internships are regulated.
 Two students are now enrolled on the basis of this exchange agreement.
 The agreement concerns research in computational biology, drug discovery, neurobiology and the molecular life sciences.

-A new partnership under the DAAD-CSC programme for Project-Based Personel Exchange was set up between the institute of biomedical optics at Lübeck and Xi’an Jiaotong University in China.
-This partnership was recently expanded towards collaboration in the field of medical robotics with the institute of robotics and cognitive systems at Lübeck.
+A new partnership under the DAAD-CSC programme for project-based personel exchange was set up between the Institute of Biomedical Optics at Lübeck and Xi’an Jiaotong University in China.
+This partnership has recently been expanded towards collaboration in the field of medical robotics with the Institute of Robotics and Cognitive Systems at Lübeck.
 According to the agreement, doctoral researchers are jointly supervised by investigators at Xi’an and Lübeck.
-Regulations on joint supervision are set forth in the statutes of the 2011 Project-Based Personel Exchange Programme of the DAAD and CSC.
+Regulations on joint supervision are set forth in the statutes of the 2011 project-based personel exchange programme of the DAAD and CSC.
 This latter agreement concerns research in medical engineering, specifically 4D functional and structural imaging, medical navigation and robotics.